ang-zeyu/infisearch/docs/src/search_api.md

 interface Segment {
   type: 'heading' | 'body' | 'heading-body',

-  // These 2 properties will only be present if type === 'heading-body'.
+  // This will only be present if type === 'heading-body',
-  // The heading property points to another Segment with type === 'heading'. heading?: Segment, headingLink?: string,
+  // and points to another Segment with type === 'heading'. heading?: Segment,

+  // This will only be present if type === 'heading' | 'heading-body',
+  // and points to the heading's id, if any. headingLink?: string,

   // How many terms were matched in this segment